-The expert urologists at Wyoming Urology can help you find the most effective overactive bladder treatment option.
+The expert urologists in Central Wyoming can help you find the most effective overactive bladder treatment option.
 They will take the time to discuss all of the available overactive bladder treatment options to help determine what is best for you and your lifestyle.
-Call (307) 577-8600 to schedule an appointment at our office in Central Wyoming today!
+Call (307) 577-8600 to schedule an appointment at our urology clinic today!

 Bladder control problems affect tens of millions of people every day.
 If you’re one of them, you should speak up.

 - Urinating more than 8 times a day

 - OAB is extremely common.

 - 1 in 6 adults has OAB, or 43 million adults in the U.S.1,2

 - 4.5 out of 10 adults don’t seek help for overactive bladder3

 Ignoring OAB Poses Risks